airr-community/receptor-germline-tools/README.md

 optional arguments:
   -h, --help            show this help message and exit -c CALL_COLUMNS, --call_columns CALL_COLUMNS
-                        Names of one or more columns to be processed, separated by commas -s DUMMY_SUBGROUP, --dummy_subgroup DUMMY_SUBGROUP
+                        Names of one or more columns to be processed, separated by commas (default: v_call,d_call,j_call) -s DUMMY_SUBGROUP, --dummy_subgroup DUMMY_SUBGROUP
-                        The subgroup to be used, where no value is specified in the germline set metadata -a DUMMY_ALLELE, --dummy_allele DUMMY_ALLELE
+                        The subgroup to be used, where no value is specified in the germline set metadata (default: 0) -a DUMMY_ALLELE, --dummy_allele DUMMY_ALLELE
-                        The allele to be used, where no value is specified in the germline set metadata -u, --un_dummy        translate dummy names back to label form
+                        The allele to be used, where no value is specified in the germline set metadata (default: 00) -u, --un_dummy        translate dummy names back to label form
 ```

 #### Description:

 The input file should be comma or tab-separated data, in which one or more columns contain allele
 names.
+The format of the file is determined automatically from its content.
-MiAIRR tsv has been tested and its `v/d/j_call` column names are used by default.
+MiAIRR column names are used by default.
 In the absence of the -u option, any allele names that match temporary labels that
 are listed in the germline set will be converted into a 'dummy IUIS format',
 including subgroup and allele number.
 These numbers are taken from the germline set metadata.
+Names that do not match the temporary
+label format will be left as-is.
+Translated names (and those left unchanged) are put in a new column with the suffix '_dummy'.
 If the metadata does not provide values, the 'dummy' values are used: by default these are 0 for subgroup, and 00 for allele.
 If the -u option is
 specified, the operation is reversed: any names that match the dummy label format are
 converted back to the 'pure' label format, without subgroup or allele.